Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Theoretical error estimate

 \end{Theorem}

 \begin{Remark} In Theorem \ref{thm:error_estHeat}, we assume the existence of neural networks \(u_\theta\) and \(f_{\bar{\theta}}\) that drive the loss arbitrarily small.
-Therefore, in this case, we do not require the higher regularity assumption \(u \in H^2(Q_T)\) as in Theorem \ref{thm:errorHeat}. \end{Remark}
+Therefore, in this case, we do not require the higher regularity assumptions \(u_0,z_0\in L^\infty(\Omega)\) or \(u \in W^{2,\infty}(Q_T),f\in L^\infty(q_T)\) as in Theorem \ref{thm:errorHeat}. \end{Remark} \begin{Remark} We manage to derive an error estimate of the neural networks to the space of admissible pairs for multiplicative structure.
+The general case, where \(v\) is non-linear, is a challenging problem and remains open. \end{Remark}

-\begin{proof} Since the class of weight networks contains the constant function \(1\), we may set \(\phi_{\theta^i},\phi_{\bar{\theta}^i},\phi_{\tilde{\theta}^i}\equiv 1\).
+\begin{proof} Since the class of weight networks contains the constant function \(1\), we may set \(\phi_{\theta^i},\phi_{\bar{\theta}^i}\equiv 1\).
 The hypothesis therefore reduces to